UMM-CSci/senior-seminar/_resources/FindingSources.md

 ## Guidelines for sources for your paper

-While the general requirement is to have at least three fairly recent published peer-reviewed sources, the specifics of these requirements depend on your topic:
+While the general requirement is to use fairly recent published peer-reviewed sources, the specifics of these requirements depend on your topic:

 ### Recent sources
 For an active area and a sufficiently general topic (e.g. machine learning or network security) we would expect that all your primary sources are published within the last 3-4 years.
 If your topic is more specific and/or slower developing (e.g. applications of machine learning to medical records or assistive technology for middle school teachers), you might not be able to find all sources within the last 3-4 years.
 In this case it's ok to have one recent source (within 3-4 years) and the other two be somewhat older.